Using the Antidepressant Escitalopram (Lexapro, Cipralex)

 - Heart problems

 Escitalopram could interfere with these conditions as well as medicines used to treat the conditions.

 Escitalopram and Other Medications

 It is important not to take multiple antidepressants at the same time.
-SSRIs like escitalopram interact strongly with MAO inhibitors, an earlier and very potent class of prescription antidepressants.
-Escitalopram and citalopram, another SSRI medication, are also very similar and should not be taken in combination.
-Mixing antidepressants can cause several side effects, including serotonin syndrome.
-Symptoms of serotonin syndrome include hallucinations, agitation, confusion, irritability, tremors, rigid muscles, and seizures.
+SSRIs like escitalopram interact strongly with MAO inhibitors, an earlier and very potent class of prescription antidepressants.2

-Other medications that can interact with escitalopram include:
+Other medications that can interact with escitalopram include:2

-It is important to moderate drinking, including social drinking, while taking this medication.
-Escitalopram can increase the effects of alcohol, especially fatigue or sleepiness.
-This could cause a person to pass out or alter body control and reflexes, making for unsafe walking or driving.
+It is recommended that a person does not drink alcohol while taking this medication.2 Escitalopram can cause fatigue or sleepiness.
+This could cause a person to pass out or alter body control and reflexes, making for unsafe walking or driving.2